khan-aafiya/NQueen/README.md

+#NQueen

-#NQueen Game based on NQueen problem
+It is a game based on NQueen problem
 <p>this game follow NQueen Rules</p>